 - Great Spring Hikes - Explore a great spring hike in locations across New York state.

 - Catskill Hikes and Trail Information - Popular hiking trails in the Catskills

-- Outdoor Safety - Tips for planning, packing, what to bring, wear and what to do in case of trouble for those venturing outdoors.
+- Hiking Safety - Tips for planning, packing, what to bring, wear and what to do in case of trouble for those venturing outdoors.

 - Trail Supporter Patch - The public may support trail maintenance projects across the state by purchasing the $5 patch.